How to Reboot your VPS/Dedicated server

 - Option 3: Reboot via the command line ⤵

-Option 1: Request a reboot via Customer Portal
+Option 1: Request a Reboot via Customer Portal

 - Log in to your Customer Portal.

-- Click Hosting on the left-side menu.
+- Click Hosting in the left-side menu.

 Option 2: Reboot via WHM